-I decided to go to Text-And-Talk because they’re accredited by the Thai Ministry of Education.
+I decided to go to Text-And-Talk because they’re a few schools I know that is accredited by the Thai Ministry of Education.
 More importantly, they’ve been teaching TEFL courses for seventeen years.
 And James Parmalee, the guy who runs the academy, has been teaching much longer than that—forty years to be exact.
 Also, most forums I checked and most independent reviews I read had positive feedback.

 But to get to Text-And-Talk I had to take a ten minute taxi ride to BTS Bearring, ride the BTS all the way to Mo Chit, then take a bus from BTS Mo Chit to the academy.
 About an hour-and-a-half travel each way.